 The Company sponsors the Build-A-Bear Workshop, Inc. Employee Savings Trust, which is a qualified retirement plan with a 401(k) feature.
 Participants are provided the opportunity to make salary reduction contributions to the plan on a pre-tax basis.
 The Company has the ability to make discretionary matching contributions and discretionary profit sharing contributions to such plan.
 In 2009, the Company matched 15% of the participants' 2008 contributions of up to 6% of the participant's salary.
-In 2010, the Company matched 15% of the participants' 2009 contributions of up to 6% of the participant is not fully vested until the participant has been employed by the Company for five years.
+In 2010, the Company matched 15% of the participants' 2009 contributions of up to 6% of the participant's salary.
+The Company matching contribution is not fully vested until the participant has been employed by the Company for five years.